 The ASGCLA awards and scholarships program recognizes outstanding achievement by members of the library profession.

 These awards honor librarians, library staff, and libraries for significant current or past achievements such as publications, program development, and leadership in the profession.
 Awards include a citation and recognition at the annual ASGCLA Awards program at the Annual Conference.
-Only the ASGCLA/KLAS/NOD Award includes a cash award.
+Only the ASGCLA/KLAS/NOD Award includes a cash award for the winning library.
 Depending on the terms of the award, recipients may be individuals or groups and need not necessarily be members of ASGCLA.

 All ASGCLA awards must conform to the guidelines contained in the Awards Manual of the American Library Association.

-If interested in sponsoring the Achievement Awards Ceremony held at ALA’s Annual Conference, view the ASGCLA Sponsorship Form_2019 for additional information.
-Commitments to sponsor must be received by Friday, March 15, 2019.
+If interested in sponsoring the Achievement Awards Ceremony held at ALA’s Annual Conference, please contact firstname.lastname@example.org.